Commercial

 What is a bi-spectrum thermal camera?

-A bi-spectrum camera combines a thermal view with a visible-light view, which is very useful when the project needs both stronger detection and normal scene context.
+A bi-spectrum camera combines a thermal channel with a visible-light optical channel.
+That is useful when the project needs both heat-based detection and ordinary scene context for review.

 -

-Are thermal cameras only for very large industrial sites?
+Are thermal cameras only for large industrial sites?

 No, but they make most sense where the detection problem is real enough to justify them.
-That may be a farm perimeter, a quarry edge, a fire-risk or plant-monitoring situation, or a difficult external security line.
+That may be a farm perimeter, a remote yard, a quarry edge, a waste site, or a fire-risk or plant-monitoring situation.

 -